S: Working with local communities (Helping solve local issues)

 Our policy

-We will create shared value with local communities by utilizing our Group resources and working in open dialogue with stakeholders to contribute to environmental conservation, development of the next generation, and community development within the scope of impact of our corporate activities.
+We will create shared value with local communities and address social issues that we can contribute to through our corporate activities.
+By utilizing our Group resources and working in open dialogue with stakeholders, we will contribute to environmental conservation, development of the next generation, and community development within the scope of impact of our corporate activities.

-Furthermore, at manufacturing bases that are predicted to have a particularly significant environmental impact as the scale of our business grows, we will take a precautionary approach towards this increased risk on the surrounding biodiversity.
+Furthermore, at manufacturing bases that are predicted to have a particularly significant environmental impact as we expand our business, we will take a precautionary approach toward this increased risk on the surrounding biodiversity.

 • Main local social issues: Corporate Officer and Vice President of Corporate Headquarters